-As of December 31, 2020, our exclusively owned patent portfolio includes five U.S. issued patents, seven pending U.S. provisional patent applications, one pending U.S. nonprovisional patent application, four pending international (PCT) patent applications, approximately 116 foreign issued patents and approximately 8 pending foreign patent applications.
+As of December 31, 2021, our exclusively owned patent portfolio includes four U.S. issued patents, one pending U.S. provisional patent application, three pending U.S. nonprovisional patent applications, four pending international (PCT) patent applications, approximately 104 foreign issued patents and approximately 15 pending foreign patent applications.
 The claims of these owned patents and patent applications are directed toward various aspects of our product candidates and research programs.
 Specifically, the claims of these patents and patent applications include compositions of matter for product candidates other than eprenetapopt and a crystal form of eprenetapopt, methods-of-use, drug product formulations, dosing, diagnostics and methods of manufacture.